Integrate your existing Network Policy Server (NPS) infrastructure with Microsoft Entra multifactor authentication

-Make sure that users have successfully registered for Azure AD Multi-Factor Authentication.
+Make sure that users have successfully registered for Microsoft Entra multifactor authentication.
 If users have previously only registered for self-service password reset (SSPR), StrongAuthenticationMethods is enabled for their account.
-Azure AD Multi-Factor Authentication is enforced when StrongAuthenticationMethods is configured, even if the user only registered for SSPR.
+Microsoft Entra multifactor authentication is enforced when StrongAuthenticationMethods is configured, even if the user only registered for SSPR.

-Combined security registration can be enabled that configures SSPR and Azure AD Multi-Factor Authentication at the same time.
-For more information, see Enable combined security information registration in Azure Active Directory.
+Combined security registration can be enabled that configures SSPR and Microsoft Entra multifactor authentication at the same time.
+For more information, see Enable combined security information registration in Microsoft Entra ID.

 You can also force users to re-register authentication methods if they previously only enabled SSPR.